linkedin/tracked-queue/README.md

 Notice that throughout, the next item to insert is always simple a function of the capacity and the current cursor position, regardless of which operation we are doing.
 The memory and update overhead for the cursors is constant and tiny (just a number and a single wrapping addition or subtraction operation respectively).

 Read access to the array is similarly straightforward and cheap.
 It costs only one additional mathematical operation for access over direct array access: computing the offset from the start, using the capacity.
 When we want to access the third item in the queue with `queue.itemAt(someIndex)`, our backing storage can simply do `(start + someIndex) % capacity` to get the resulting index of the item.

+### Adding autotracking

+For the sake of using this in a Glimmer or Ember application, we want to schedule new renders whenever the queue changes.
+We can do this extremely cheaply: the only overhead is making the `tail` and `head` cursors `@tracked`.
+This lets us take advantage of the fact that the implementation *already* requires us to have these two values around for bookkeeping; it just connects that bookkeeping for the data structure to the bookkeeping for the reactivity system.
+This also guarantees correctness: because our bookkeeping for both is the same, if the public API works correctly, so does the reactivity layer!

 ## Contributing